 In 1863, Haenel published an ornamented derivative that they called Verzierte Midolline, meaning “Decorated Midolline.”
 The Midolline family tree continued expanding throughout the 1860s.
 While Austrian, Bohemian, Dutch, Norwegian, and Swedish typefounders retained the Midolline name when they sold this design, English-speaking foundries would change it.
 The typeface was sold in Britain as Saxon Text, and in the United States as Composite.
 Type makers in both Germany and the United States converted Trowitzsch & Sohn’s condensed design into wood type fonts.
 Meanwhile, Haenel’s business passed to a long-time employee, Wilhelm Gronau.
 When Gronau published the two types pictured at the bottom of this family tree, he likely did not intend for them to be viewed as derivatives of Midolline.
 Instead, they were two members of a family of Gronau types that the company named Bastard – short for the blackletter category Bastarda.
 In their specimens, German typefounders always sorted Midolline with their Bastardas and other chancellery blackletters.
 When other German founders began carrying these two designs, they did not call them by their proper names – magere Bastard and fette Bastard, which can be translated as “Light Bastard” and “Heavy Bastard” – but rather some variant on the Midolline name, which in English would read like “Light Condensed Midolline” or “Heavy Midolline,” etc.

 Gronau complained that every German foundry carrying Bastard had pirated the matrices via electrotyping.
 Perhaps, by associating their offerings with the slightly older Midolline, Gronau’s competitors were attempting to cover their tracks.
 As Patrick Goossens mentioned in his presentation, electrotyping could be used by a typefoundry to produce matrices for new typefaces, based on “patrices” – punches cut into soft-metal, instead of steel ones.
-Electrotyping could also be used by a typefoundry to produce copies of type that originated at another firm.
+Electrotyping could also be used by a typefoundry to produce copies of types that originated at another firm.
 Very briefly summarised: for electrotyping, a typefoundry would place either their own patrices or sorts from fonts cast by another foundry into an electrochemical bath for days or weeks.
 Those patrices or types would be positioned across from thin plates of e.g., copper or nickel.
 As the plates dissolved slowly, the particles covered the punches (or type … ) with a layer of metal.
 That layer could then be cut off and placed into “blank” – a metal bar that, once finished, resulted in a new matrix that was ready for typecasting.
-Through electrotyping, one foundry could acquire a new font of type from a competitor, making its own matrices of their letterforms, and then casting infinite numbers of perfect copies of the original fonts for sale.
+Through electrotyping, one foundry could acquire a new font of type from a competitor, making matrices of their letterforms, and then casting infinite numbers of perfect copies of the original fonts for sale.

 The J.H.
 Rust & Co. typefoundry of Vienna sold Bastard under the name Borussia, the Latin name of the German state of Prussia, whose capital was Berlin.
-In the United States, types of the Bastard-design were sold as Borussian and Boldface Borussian.
+In the United States, types of the Bastard design were sold as Borussian and Boldface Borussian.
 Like Midolline, Bastard was mildly popular with printers in the United States.
 Theodore Low De Vinne even implied that it was of American origin.
 For De Vinne, Composite and Borussian were better blackletter designs for the English language than the blackletter types he was sure were being imported in from Germany.

 In 1874, the Flinsch typefoundry in Frankfurt published a Midolline derivative that combined design elements both from the condensed Midolline and the Fette Bastard types.
 They called their new product Halbfette Midolline (or “Midolline Bold”).
 I should take this opportunity to restate that most of the types I mentioned in this paper were cut in a range of sizes: usually starting at 8 pt and going up to at least 36 pt, if not to 60, 72, or 84 pt.
 Flinsch had carried the original Midolline design since the 1850s.
-After creating the Halbfette Midolline, they went on two create two more products that whose names also included the term “Midolline” in them during the late 1880s or early 1890s, despite their having borne little stylistic relation to earlier Midollines.
+After creating the Halbfette Midolline, they went on two create two more products whose names also included the term “Midolline” in them during the late 1880s or early 1890s, despite their having borne little stylistic relation to earlier Midollines.
 Flinsch called these Moderne Midolline and Schmale Midolline.
 Flinsch registered a design patent for Moderne Midolline in 1891.
 The similar Schmale Midolline, which means “Condensed Midolline,” did not have an original name at all – Trowitzsch & Sohn’s 1854–55 condensed types had also been called Schmale Midolline.

 Midolline started as a named typeface in a time when almost no typefaces had branded product names.
 Instead, they were usually listed with “names” that were just descriptive terms.
 Now, we are used to them having proper names, as they did throughout the twentieth century.
 At some point around the end of the nineteenth century, J. John Söhne in Hamburg published a much more roman-looking typeface called Römische Midoline (or “Roman Midoline”), and its a mystery to me why they thought that was a good idea.

-For most of the second half of the nineteenth century, Midolline was viewed in the German printing industry as a unique typeface category, not one type design from a specific foundry.
+For most of the second half of the nineteenth century, Midolline was viewed in the German printing industry as a unique typeface category, not one type-design from a specific foundry.
 Already in 1856, the type in 10-point size appeared in a written printer’s examination, as one of 41 fonts of text-sized type a new printing office should have.
 Around the year 1900, however, the term Midolline was supplemented by a new word that was going to describe all hybrid blackletter–roman designs in Germany for the next several decades: Neudeutsch, or “New German.”
 Like Midolline, that term came directly from specific typefaces.
 In 1899 and 1900, two designs were published in Germany that were each called Neudeutsch.
 One was designed by Otto Hupp, and the other by Georg Schiller.
 It is a pity, I think, that “Neudeutsch” replaced “Midolline” as the term for hybrids.
 I would prefer to call Hupp’s Neudeutsch a new kind of Midolline.

 Back to Jean Midolle.
 In 1840, he seems to have moved to Belgium.
 Another of his portfolios – Recueil, ou, alphabet de lettres initiales historiques – was published in Ghent in 1846.
 According to Michael Twyman, that may have also been worked on by a Midolle fils, meaning Midolle the son, so Midolle may have had a son.
 Midolle may have died before 1846, or he may have lived passed the 1851 World’s Fair.
 If he ever interacted with Haenel’s foundry, he may have done so by mail from Belgium.
 In any event, his trail went cold there.
 Perhaps someone researching in Belgium or France today would like to pick it up?